D-E-F-E-A-T/Puppeteer-Crawler/README.md

 * Coverage_Detail_List
     ```
        Test lazy loading strategy by seeing CSS/JS code coverage usage across page load for single
-       page from coverage_CSS_JS
+       url coverage_CSS_JS
     ```
 * Features_Detail_List
     ```
-        shows a name of unsupported features by chrome version 41
+        shows a name of unsupported features by chrome version 41 for single
+       url from features
     ```

 * All_links_for_single_url